 - Creating repeatable, controlled processes you reduce time spent on non-value adding activities and open up opportunities for creative problem solving.

-- Providing people with useful, actionable insights can help generate ideas and innovative approaches to overcome challenges.
+- Providing people with useful, actionable insights from your collected data can help generate ideas and innovative approaches to overcome challenges.

 - Taking collaborative, proactive action can increase your preparedness for the unexpected.

 Uncertainty can result from lack of information or from disagreement about what is known.
-Digital technologies help to remove the uncertainty of the things that you can directly influence with accurate, timely and shared information.
+Digital technologies help to minimise the unexpected and remove the uncertainty of the things that you can directly influence with accurate, timely and shared information.
 All underpinned with the tools you need to take control and unlock opportunities.

 If you’re looking for some guidance around digital solutions for your manufacturing operations at this challenging time or want to discuss how any of our software modules could support your business, our experienced team can support you or your team with a video or phone call.